bernsteinb1/CS321_Final/README.md

 - pygame

 # How to run code:
-- On a command line from the relevant directory:
+- On a command line from within the relevant directory:
   - `python3 ai_flappy_bird.py`
   - `python3 ai_pong.py`